michael105/slterm/README.md

 ![](images/colors.png?raw=true)

 "256" colors (with attributes faint, normal, bold) and the ascii table without control characters as displayed by slterm.<br>
-The scripts for creating the output are within ./test

 ![](images/ascii.png)

-..
-Did split the sourcefile (one big file with several thousand lines) into smaller pieces.
-Hopefully hacking st is in the future a little bit more conveniant.

 ---